webgme/tutorials/_session4_visualizer/README.md

 ## Target
 Create a visualizer that uses the generated code from the FSMCodeGenerator to make a simple interactive finite-state-machine simulator.
-Using the actual model it should get all the **State**s and **Transition**s and build a graph of the model using a [d3](https://d3js.org/) svg container..
+Using the actual model it should get all the **State** and **Transition** objects and build a graph of the model using a [d3](https://d3js.org/) svg container.
-The visualizer should only be used from **StateMachine**s and when activated it will embed the generated simulator code as an [iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) HTML-element.
+The visualizer should only be used from **StateMachine** nodes, and when activated, it will embed the generated simulator code as an
+[iframe](https://developer.mozilla.org/en-US/docs/Web/HTML/Element/iframe) HTML-element.

-An input field for entering the `event`s of the **Transition**s will be available in the canvas and users should be able to submit an event and the current state will be shown by coloring the nodes.
+An input field for entering the `event` of the **Transition** object will be available in the canvas and users should be able to submit an event and the current state will be shown by coloring the nodes.

 #### Detailed steps

+The detailed walkthrough for this tutorial can be found at [WebGME Tutorial Session 4 - Visualizer](https://www.youtube.com/watch?v=pV4BIBrKrwo).

 1. Get the available **States** and **Transitions** in the model at start.
 Notify user about model changes.
 2. Build the d3 graph based on the given model.